somarhassan322/React_Training_1/README.md

-# React_Training_1
+# Blog Webapp - React.js App
-React web page training , with some multi react features and JS features.
+React web page , with some multi react features and JS features, using vanilla CSS .